Henry-Le-CS/UWC2.0-FrontEnd/README.md

-# Getting Started with Create React App
+# UWC 2.0 Front End

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the Front End source for our UWC 2.0 project.
+Leave a star if you think this is interesting.

-Please make sure you run a parallel terminal for the server to work.
-The link to the git:  https://github.com/Henry-Le-CS/UWC-2.0-Backend.git
+To run the code, please make sure you run a parallel terminal for the server to work.
+The link to the github source:  https://github.com/Henry-Le-CS/UWC-2.0-Backend.git
 Split two terminals, in the terminal that contains backend server, you can run
 ### `npm install`